DevOps & Infra

 3. Within same horizon: lower issue number first

-4. Scope, cleanliness, comfort don't matter — priority is absolute
+4. Scope, cleanliness, comfort don't matter after eligibility is satisfied

 ## Workflow